-- 15. The essential requirements for registration are set out in section 13 of the Charities Act.
-Under section 13(1)(a) of the Charities Act, a trust must be of a kind in relation to which an amount of income is derived by the trustees in trust for charitable purposes. - 16.
-Section 5(1) of the Charities Act defines "charitable purpose" as including every charitable purpose, whether it relates to the relief of poverty, the advancement of education, the advancement of religion, or any other matter beneficial to the community.
-In addition, to be charitable at law, a purpose must be for the public benefit.
-This means that the purpose must be directed to benefiting the public or a sufficient section of the public. - 17.
-In relation to non-charitable purposes carried on by an entity, section 5(3) of the Charities Act provides that any non-charitable purpose that is merely ancillary to a charitable purpose will not prevent an entity from qualifying for charitable status. - 18.
+- 15. Section 13 of the Charities Act sets out the essential requirements for registration.
+Under 13(1)(a), a trust must be of a kind in relation to which an amount of income is derived by the trustees in trust for charitable purposes. - 16.
+Section 5(1) of the Act defines "charitable purpose" as including every charitable purpose, whether it relates to the relief of poverty, the advancement of education, the advancement of religion, or any other matter beneficial to the community.
+In addition, to be charitable at law, a purpose must be for the public benefit.1 This means that the purpose must be directed to benefiting the public or a sufficient section of the public. - 17.
+In relation to non-charitable purposes carried on by an entity, section 5(3) of the Act provides that any non-charitable purpose that is merely ancillary to a charitable purpose will not prevent an entity from qualifying for charitable status. - 18.
 Further, in relation to non-charitable purposes carried on by a trust, section 61B of the Charitable Trusts Act 1957 may also operate to save a trust that has both charitable and non-charitable purposes. - 19.
-Section 32(1)(a) of the Charities Act provides that the Commission may remove an entity from the register if the entity is not, or is no longer, qualified for registration as a charitable entity. - 20.
-When considering whether a registered entity continues to qualify for charitable status, section 50(2) of the Charities Act empowers the Commission to examine and enquire into matters in connection with charitable entities or persons, including:
+Section 32(1)(a) of the Act provides that the Commission may remove an entity from the register if the entity is not, or is no longer, qualified for registration as a charitable entity.